awst-austria/qa4sm/docs/developers_guide.md

 If you want to work on QA4SM releases, be sure to use the git hooks in the `hooks` folder (for remembering to tag correctly).
 Either copy the scripts in that folder to `.git/hooks/` or [set your custom hooks directory to 'hooks'](https://stackoverflow.com/questions/427207/can-git-hook-scripts-be-managed-along-with-the-repository/37861972#37861972).

+To fetch the test data necessary for the unit tests into the `testdata` folder:

+    git submodule init
+    git submodule update

 ## Minimum requirements

 - Git client